 The WVU practice gym for the first 25 years was a tiny loft located in Stansbury Hall (where Jerry West and the Mountaineer basketball teams played until 1970).

 Despite the challenging conditions, West Virginia won seven conference championships and appeared in 20-consecutive regionals and two national championships.
 When the funds became available, one of the first projects that was slated for construction was the new gymnastics building.

 Cary Gym, nearly quadruple the size of the old practice loft, was part of Pastilong’s $10 million facilities commitment to seven varsity athletic programs and was completed between the 1997 and 1998 seasons.

-Recently, the WVU Coliseum, the Mountaineers’ competition facility, has undergone a vast face-lift.
+In recent years, the WVU Coliseum, the Mountaineers’ competition facility, has undergone a vast face-lift.
 The 2009 season marked the debut of a new video board that is comparable to NBA arenas.
 Additionally, more lighting was added, as was a new sound system.
 These improvements provide the best-possible backdrop for the Mountaineers and enhance the entertainment-value for the team’s fans.